oreum-industries/oreum_core/README.md

 + See LICENCE.md for licensing and copyright details
 + See CONTRIBUTORS.md for list of contributors

-FURTHER NOTES:
+### Further Notes:

-+ This package is a work in progress (v0.y.z) and liable to breaking changes, and inconveniences to the user.
++ This package is a work in progress (v0.y.z) and liable to breaking changes and inconveniences to the user.
-+ This package is solely designed for ease of use and rapid development by employees of Oreum Industries, and selected clients.
-It is not intended for public usage and will not be supported in that fashion.
++ This package is solely designed for ease of use and rapid development by employees of Oreum Industries, and selected clients with guidance.

-POST INSTALL:
++ **This package is not intended for public usage and will not be supported in that fashion.**

+### Post Install:

 Currently requires post-install manual step: